Game-management mode activated: Why Chelsea were happy with 0-0 Sevilla draw | Goal.com

 Game-management mode activated: Why Chelsea were happy with 0-0 Sevilla draw

-A 3-3 collapse at home to Southampton ahead of kick-off had put the squad under pressure but the side produced a display that will be encouraging for future prospects at Stamford Bridge.
+A 3-3 collapse at home to Southampton in their previous game had put the squad under pressure but the team produced a display that will be encouraging for future prospects at Stamford Bridge.

 Three new defensive signings started; Thiago Silva and Edouard Mendy were back in the team in changes from the weekend alongside the impressive new left-back Ben Chilwell.

-Mendy passed a late fitness test after watching Kepa Arrizabalaga continue his struggles on Saturday and put in a dominant display in goal against elite opposition.
+Mendy passed a late fitness test after watching Kepa Arrizabalaga continue his struggles on Saturday and the former Rennes keeper put in a dominant display in goal against elite opposition.

-The Spain international could slip even further down the goalkeeping pecking order with the shock inclusion of Champions League winner and club legend Petr Cech in the Chelsea Premier League squad at the age of 38.
+Spain international Kepa could now slip even further down the goalkeeping pecking order after the shock inclusion of Champions League winner and club legend Petr Cech in Chelsea's Premier League squad at the age of 38.

 It was mostly a simple night for Mendy apart from a big save from Nemanja Gudelj early on.
 Silva also dominated at the back after overcoming an injury scare in the warm-up.